PCOS Cravings: Everything You Need to Know

 Identify trigger foods and find replacements.

 When we have sugar cravings, our instinct is to satisfy those cravings by eating just a little bit of that food.
 However, it doesn’t satiate the craving, it feeds it and makes it grow!
 That’s why when we start eating something we crave, it’s super hard to stop.
 Who wants just one Oreo?
 Who is satisfied with just a small slice of cake?
+A craving can easily lead to binge eating or other dangerous eating behaviors.

-Reducing the cravings using the tips on this list is the best way to stop wanting those sugary foods.
+Reducing cravings using the tips on this list is the best way to stop wanting those sugary foods.
 I don’t recommend masking those cravings, because they can get super intense!
 So, work to reduce the craving and once you’re there, avoid buying them altogether to keep the temptation out of your house.
 I find that getting PCOS friendly alternatives is the way to go!
 For example, maybe I find a gluten and dairy free cookie.
 Instead of eating it on it’s own, add a bit of nut butter to the top!
 This is a healthy fat that will help reduce the blood sugar spike.
 After eating one or two, you’ll be full.

 Avoid skipping meals and work on balancing each meal.